MMesch/cmap_builder/README.md

    environment with `conda create -n blender python=3.5`.
    Then do `source activate blender` to activate the environment and install colorspacious with `pip install colorspacious`

+## The `colormap.blend` project file
 1. open the project `colormaps.blend` with blender.
+2. click on the different layers (little boxes at the bottom right of the 3d view windows) and check out the objects that are within each by doing a right click on the objects.
+The layers are organized like this:
+ * layer 1: contains a precomputed Gamut surface and can be used to position a surface or path in the Gamut to compute the colormap
+ * layer 2: this is the render layer.
+Computed and colored meshes can be put here for advanced visualizations
+ * layer 3: this is the dump layer for lots of different spline surfaces and paths that are ready to be taken to layer 1 for colormap computation
+ * layer 4: this is the dump layer for modified, and colored non-spline surfaces or paths.

 ## Instructions, Gamut surface sript
 2. in the python script `Add_Gamut` (can be selected on in the footline